cellml/libcellml/docs/tutorials/tutorial8/tutorial8_py.rst

 Tutorial 8 Python: Encapsulating components and working with parents
 ====================================================================

-The outline for this tutorial is shown on the :def:`Tutorial 8<tutorial8>` page.
+The outline for this tutorial is shown on the :ref:`Tutorial 8<tutorial8>` page.
 These are the Python instructions.
 For the same tutorial in C++ please see the :ref:`Tutorial 8 in C++<tutorial8_cpp>` page instead.